“Can your team ship AI features that make you truly smile? If you don’t smile — your customers won’t either”

 Your copilot no one is really paying extra for probably doesn’t count.
 You are either tapping into AI Budget, or you are pretending to.

-If you are merely pretending, it is very hard to grab incremental IT budget.
+If you are merely pretending to add extreme value with your agentic “solution”, it is very hard to grab incremental IT budget.

 Here’s how the budget is shifting:

 OpenAI’s annualized revenue hit $20 billion by December 2025.
-Anthropic grew from $87M to $7 billion in annualized revenue in less than two years.
-These two alone are consuming a material chun of incremental IT budget.
+Anthropic grew from $87M to $9 billion in annualized revenue in two years.
+These two alone are consuming a material amount of all incremental IT budget.
 (Sources: Company earnings reports, Epoch.ai estimates)

 If you can’t articulate how you replace humans, dramatically augment humans, or enable the previously impossible—you’re not in the AI game yet.
 You’re competing for a shrinking pool of non-AI budget.